wendyverdonk93/docs/content/payment-methods/banks/trustly/refund-trustly.md

 A refund will only be processed if your balance on your MultiSafepay Control is positive.

-In the event of a failed Trustly refund, please contact our support team at <support@multisafepay.com> to assist you.
+In the event of a failed Trustly refund, email our Support Team at <support@multisafepay.com> to assist you.